CM10313-Group-19/Personal-Infomatics-Software/README.md

     - [MeetingMinutes](/ProjectInformation/MeetingMinutes) is a folder containing the minutes for each meeting, which also contains the date and time of planned meetings, attendance, and topic for discussion which anyone can add to.
     - [GuideToTheWrittenReport](/ProjectInformation/GuideToTheWrittenReport.md) contains condensed information taken from the specification regarding what is expected from the report
     - [MarkingScheme](/ProjectInformation/MarkingScheme.md) is taken directly from the specification
-    - [References](/ProjectInformation/References) is a folder initially containing all the references provided in the specification
+    - [References](/ProjectInformation/References) is a folder containing all the references provided in the specification, and all other references used should be added here.
+The README in this folder is used to track who is working on what references so no repetition happens.
+Referances also contains a folder where you should put reference summaries, which should be .md files.
     - [Coursework-CM10313-Specification.pdf](/ProjectInformation/ProjectInformation/Coursework-CM10313-Specification.pdf) is a pdf copy of the specification
 -------------------------------------
   - **.github/workflows**